jaredcooney/OSSU-Computer-Science/README.md

 projects.
 One advantage of this system is that the curators of the curriculum can choose the best available online course for each topic without being locked in to using every other course offered by the respective school.

-I am uploading my projects to this repository as I progress through the courses, both as proof of completion and as a demonstration of my skills.
+I am uploading my projects to this repository as I progress through the courses, both as proof of completion and as a demonstration of the skills I've learned.
 Note that because OSSU's curriculum is periodically updated as technologies change and new courses are offered, some of the courses listed on the page linked above will likely differ from the ones that I have taken by the time I finish the program.

 As a final note, I may also upload some projects from relevant courses that I've taken outside of the OSSU curriculum.